mokayaj857/mysql_week11/README.md

      ```

 2. **Load data into the table:**
-   - Use the `LOAD DATA INFILE` command or the import wizard to load your data from the dataset file into the table.
+   -I UseDthe `LOAD DATA INFILE` command or the import wizard to load  data from the dataset file into the table.

 ## Difficulties Encountered
 - **File Format Compatibility:** The dataset was initially in a `.csv` format, which required converting to a compatible `.sql` format for easier import into MySQL Workbench.